 Easily accessed by public transport, there are tram stops all around the train station.
 If you take the tram or bus to 'Dworzec Głowny' you will end up somewhere near the intersection of Basztowa/Lubicz and Pawia/Westerplatte streets (there are several stops at this intersection); head through the underpass (if necessary) and across the square in front of Galeria Krakowska to the train platforms.
 If you take the tram or bus to 'Dworzec Główny Zachód,' enter Galeria Krakowska, descend one level and follow the signs.
 If you take the tram to 'Dworzec Główny Tunel' you are basically already in the underground transport centre - just follow signs to the train platforms.
 Finally, if you take a tram or bus to 'Dworzec Główny Wschód' navigate yourself through the roundabout toward the buses and you will see the main entrance of the new train station.
 All of these are perfectly good options, it just depends where you are coming from.

 Station departures (odjazdy) are listed on yellow timetables, arrivals (przyjazdy) are the white ones; check the timetables online at the Polish railways website - rozklad.pkp.pl - which has limited but effective English language functionality.
 If you want a seat on a particular train it is best to book ahead.
 If in a rush, tickets can also be bought on board the train from the conductor, but expect a surcharge.
-[Note that train service to Kraków Balice airport will resume September 1st - buy a ticket (8zł) from the machines on platform 1, or on-board the train for no extra fee; trains run every 30mins.
-Before September 1st, travellers to the airport should go by bus or taxi.]
+[Note that train service to Kraków Balice airport will resume from September 28th - buy a ticket (8zł) on-board the train for no extra fee; trains run every 30mins.
+Until then, travellers to the airport should go by bus or taxi.]